The club had a stand as usual at the

 basis.
 The new loading ramp/traverser

-for the steaming bay is well under way and it is hoped to have it operating
+for the steaming bay is well under way and the base/running rails have been

-some of the seats and giving them a new coat of paint.
+have been renovating some of the seats and giving them a new coat of paint

 A 56-page book to

-the club since its formation in 1969, it is a most interesting read and
+and details of the club since its formation in 1969, it is a most interesting

 Our President, Bobby Jones, was interviewed some time ago about his